 Nutrient Ratios

 Ratios of nitrate to ammonium have changed over the years at both the Sacramento River at Freeport and San Joaquin River near Vernalis.
-Time series plots for both locations showing micromolar concentrations and ratios of nitrate to ammonium are shown in Figure 9.
+Time series plots of modeled daily concentrations for both locations showing micromolar concentrations and ratios of nitrate to ammonium are shown in Figure 9.